 If you already have an intention that the priest will offer at Mass, please see the priest or the ushers before that Mass so that you may present the gifts of bread and wine.

-As disciples of Christ we are "Moved by Mercy" to be generous toward our brothers and sisters in need that are supported by the Archbishop's Annual Appeal.
+As disciples of Christ we are "Growing in Faith, Giving in Love" to be generous toward our brothers and sisters in need that are supported by the Archbishop's Annual Appeal.
 For more info, click here.

-Como disciples de Cristo somos "Movidos por la Misericordia" en siendo generosos a nuestros hermanos y hermanas en necesitad apoyado por la Campaña Anual del Arzobispo.
+Como disciples de Cristo "Crecemos en Fe, Damos con Amor" en siendo generosos a nuestros hermanos y hermanas en necesitad apoyado por la Campaña Anual del Arzobispo.
 Para mas información, oprime aquí.